marionwalton/media-and-society/definitions.md

 certain types of prompts, which can be seen as a new form of **content moderation** or **censorship**.

 ### Analogue media
-Analogue media are created with signals are transmitted in waves, such as light or sound waves.
+Analogue media store analogue signals (such as the physical texture on a vinyl record), transmit them in the form of electromagnetic waves, such as radio waves, or play them back as analogue audio.

 ### Artificial Intelligence or AI